vinodkd/guts/src/book/01_size.md

 For argument's sake, let's say we do have access to the platform and can measure the sizes in that language.
 Would we be able to say anything more about the size of the program under consideration?
 Let's work it out:

 For any language L with n unique Simple operations (including containers) S1, S2, ...
-Sn (hereafter abbreviated to <L,S,n>), the size of any program P in L is:
+Sn (hereafter abbreviated to as `<L,S,n>`), the size of any program P in L is:

 		size(P) = K1.size(S1) + K2.size(S2) + ... + Kn.size(Sn)
 			= sum(Ki.size(Si)) for i: 1 to n                                             --(27)

 since any or all of the unique simple operations (and/or containers) will have to be used in `Ki` quantities to make the program.

 If a language `<L,S,n>` is implemented in terms of another language `<L',S',m>`, each of `L`'s unique simple operations S1...Sn can be themselves expressed as programs in L'.
-Since the simple operations in L' are s1,s2,....sm, we get:
+Assuming the simple operations in L' are s1,s2,....sm, we get:

 		    size(S1) = sum(Kj.size(sj)) for j: 1 to m
 	|||ly,  size(S2) = sum(Kj.size(sj)) for j: 1 to m                                    --(28)